tuxfuxch/yarc/README.md

 ###The GUI

 For screens with less than 700px width, the list items are shown not as tiles, it is a list with one item per line.
+Screens with less than 307x422 pixel (viewport) may have some displaying issues.

 ###Swipe gestures
 Through swipe and tab gestures, you can control your Kodi.
 Use the gray field to do it with the following gestures.